-In addition to frustrations around how information is shared and the time spent on documentation, there are many signs of a non-working claims process.
+In addition to frustrations around how information is shared, and the time spent on documentation.
+Thus, there are many signs of a non-working claims process.

 Massive lag time

 Your capability around handling claims in an expedited manner is a sign of your effectiveness as an insurance company.
-The extensive lag time that occurs after an incident is a sign that the processes are not streamlined or are as timely as they should be.
+The extensive lag time that occurs after an incident is a sign that the processes are not streamlined.
+Else there are as timely as they should be.

 Lack of clarity in terms of paperwork

 Typically, it can be time-consuming to gather all the required documents for paperwork.
-So when an insurance company demands a new document after every time interval to process the claim, it can become challenging for the customer to arrange and provide them.in real-time.
+So, when an insurance company demands a new document after every time interval to process.
+Undoubtedly the claims, it can become challenging for the customer to arrange and provide them in real-time.

 Lack of actionable data

 Every insurance company follows a tracking procedure to gather information and track the numbers of claims processed.
-However, the percentage of companies using that data to generate actionable insight around a particular demographic or location is still very limited in number.
+However, the percentage of companies using that data to generate actionable insight.
+Based around a particular demographic or location is still very limited in number.